La Habra Truck Accident Lawyers

 Other common causes of truck accidents include:

-People who are involved in commercial truck accidents can have any one of multiple claims against the truck driver or trucking company.
-There are several different kinds of claims people can file, with the most common often including:
+Individuals involved in commercial truck accidents may have multiple claims against various parties.
+There are several different kinds of claims people can file, with the most common including:

 Injury Claims

-When people suffer injuries in a truck accident, they often have claims relating to the injuries they sustain.
-It is possible for people to suffer from any one of a wide range of possible injuries, and these claims are usually supported by medical records.
+When people suffer injuries in a truck accident, they may have claims relating to the injuries they sustain.
+It is possible for people to suffer from a wide range of potential injuries, and these claims are usually supported by medical records.

 Property Damage Claims

 When a person’s motor vehicle is involved in a commercial truck accident, the vehicle often sustains immense damage requiring repairs.
-Many people will then file claims to have the costs of any repairs covered by the negligent truck driver or trucking company in La Habra, California.
+Many people will then file claims to have the costs of any repairs covered by the negligent truck driver, trucking company, or third party.

 Wrongful Death Claims